czhang0528/Gait-Recognition/README.md

 ## Performance

 ## Citation
-Please cite the following if you find it useful.
+Please cite the following papers if you find it useful.
 ```
 @inproceedings{zhang2016siamese,
       title={Siamese neural network based gait recognition for human identification},